aws-samples/amazon-ec2-native-infrastructure-security-workshop/docs/labsteps.md

 ## Enable granular logging to see everything in your AWS environment
 We want to enable detailed, holistic logging and network-based security monitoring.

-1. Go to the **CloudTrail** service in the console
+1. Go to the **CloudTrail** service in the console.
 2. If it appears, click on Getting Started.
 3. We want to **Create trail**.
-      * What are we capturing, exactly?
 4. Let’s set a **Trail Name** of “**All-API-Commands-across-all-Regions**”.
-5. Seeing **All Read/Write events** would show us every API call made to our AWS environment moving forward.
 6. We should save these for further evaluation, so you would want to **Create a new S3 bucket** and call it “**cloudsecurity-demo-bucket-{myname}**”.
 (Don’t forget, S3 buckets must have unique names, so make sure to add your name at the end.
 They can also only be lower case letters, numbers, “-“, and “.”)
+1. Log file encryption will be enabled by default.
+Give it the name of a new KMS key to use for the encryption by specifiying "**cloudsecurity-demo-kms-key**".
+7. After we **Create** that trail, we'll get the option to pick what **Events** we want to record.
+1. Make sure to select **Management Events**, with **Read** / **Write** activity, at minimum.
+These options will show us every API call made to our AWS environment moving forward.
+     * What are your other options?
+When would you want to enable those?
-7. Let’s **Create** that trail.
-We can come back to look at it later.
+1. Click *Create* to finalize the trail.
+We can come back to look at the results later.
-Monitoring what API calls are made is great, but it’s difficult to convert that into something like Change Management for all infrastructure in the cloud.
+     * Monitoring what API calls are made is great, but it’s difficult to convert that into something like Change Management for all infrastructure in the cloud.
 Is there a service to help there?
 8. Let us also look into one of the **Services** called **Config**.
 9. After **Getting Started** we can start tracking All resources, Including Global Resources
+11. AWS does a good job of clearly defining roles, so let’s allow AWS to **Create AWS Config service-linked role**
 10. We would want to store this data in a central bucket as well.
-Let’s **Create a new bucket** and use the default to ensure its unique (Note: We could use the bucket we just created, but you would have to add permissions, which would take more time).
+Let’s **Create a new bucket** and use the default to ensure it's unique.
+    * Note: We could use the bucket we just created, but you would have to add permissions, which would take more time.
-11. AWS does a good job of clearly defining roles, so let’s allow AWS to **Create AWS Config service-linked role**
-12.    **Next**, we can choose rules we want to test against, but we can do that later too if we **Skip** it for now.
+12.    **Next**, we can choose rules we want to test against, but we can do that later too if we skip it for now.
 13.    **Confirm** these choices to enable Config to monitor all changes to our environment.
 And we’ll see that in a bit.
 Now that we’ve got good logging of the Control Plane (API commands and Changes to the environment), let’s turn on logging of the Data Plane.
 14. Then, let us use a **Service** like **GuardDuty** to monitor logs in near real time for security anomalies.